K-arl-c/ts-todo/README.md

  - [x] Div to create a new todo
  - [x] Div containing all created todo's
    - [x] include button for deletion / completion
-   - [x] include time / due date
    - [x] include task

 ### SCSS
-- [ ] Minimalistic style (Pastel colouring?)
+- [x] Minimalistic style
-- [ ] Random fact to have seperate styling (larger?) from greeting
+- [x] Random fact to have seperate styling (larger?) from greeting
-- [ ] create todo to have opposite? styling to created todos
+- [x] styling to differentiate created to do from current tasks
-- [ ] differentiation of each todo
-- [ ] header styled with a block colour going across top of page
+- [x] header styled with a block colour going across top of page

 ### typescript
 - [ ] DOM interactivity and query selectors for: